ajluca1984/ucrate/TEST-SCRIPT.md

 1. Attach a PDF, and Word document, and an image to the work
 1. Save the work
 1. Change the PDF and the image to `private` visibility
-1. Verify that the PDF and image are marked `private` and can only be seen when you are logged in
+1. Verify that the PDF and image are marked `private` and can only be seen when you are logged in as yourself
 1. Change the work visibiliy to `institution` and allow the system to update the visibility of all files
-1. Verify the work and all files have `institution` visibility
+1. Verify the work and all files have `institution` visibility and can only be seen by logged-in users

 ### Add and delete files to works
 1. Find an existing work and click the `Edit` button